 Here’s why you’ll like it:

-As Effective as Whey Protein – if you’re looking for a good protein powder that is just as effective as whey protein but are worried about it being animal-based, this plant-based option comes highly recommended.
+As Effective as Whey – if you’re looking for a great choice that is just as effective as whey protein but are worried about it being animal-based, this plant-based option comes highly recommended.
 It doesn’t contain caffeine and other unnecessary additives so it’s 100% clean and pure.

 Summary: Perhaps the only negative thing about this product is that it contains 100 calories per serving.
 However, if your child is highly active, this can prove to be a good thing as they are more likely to be able to burn through those calories quickly.
 It comes in great tasting flavors and mixes well with other beverages.